D-Molloy/ts-devguide/README.md

 ## Notes taken from Typescript: The Complete Developer's Guide (Stephen Grider)

+packages - parcel-bundler, faker

 TypeScript helps catch errors
+-it wants to know all of the functions in your code, what type of arguments they take, what kind of values they return, and the data in your app

 ## The TS Type System: